shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/seller-member-group-service.md

 ---
 Title : Seller Member Group Service
-Description : A seller member group consists of one or more members that sell ms.date: 10/28/2023 ms.custom: digital-platform-api inventory.
-Buyers can target seller member groups in addition to
+Description : A seller member group consists of one or more members that sell inventory. ms.custom: digital-platform-api ms.custom: digital-platform-api
 ---